DOI-ONRR/nrrd/README.md

 ## Contributing
 Content and feature suggestions are welcome via [GitHub Issues](https://github.com/ONRR/nrrd/issues).
 Code contributions are welcome via [pull request](https://help.github.com/articles/using-pull-requests/), although of course we cannot guarantee your changes will be included in the site.

-See [CONTRIBUTING](CONTRIBUTING.md) for more information about how to pitch in.

 ### Public domain

 This project is in the worldwide [public domain](LICENSE.md).
 As stated in [CONTRIBUTING](CONTRIBUTING.md):